niksilver/elm-explained/ports/Ports.md

 ## Incoming ports

-We also want to receive messages from JavaScript and send them into our Elm app.
-In our websockets example we use
-[this code on the JavaScript
+We also want to capture messages on the JavaScript side and send them into our Elm app.
+In our websockets example we use [this code on the JavaScript side](https://github.com/elm-community/js-integration-examples/blob/8291cb6a3e182ef6d8f1fc994cdee2e713d0776a/websockets/index.html#L32):
-side](https://github.com/elm-community/js-integration-examples/blob/8291cb6a3e182ef6d8f1fc994cdee2e713d0776a/websockets/index.html#L32):